GIScience/gis-training-resource-center/content/Wiki/en_qgis_map_making_wiki.md

 ## Generating an Atlas

 An Atlas will generate a new page with the same map layout for each feature in a layer.
-For most purposes, it useful to first create a map layout with the elements such as legend, sources and overview map and then insert the map item that will be controlled by the Atlas.
+For most purposes, it is useful to first create a map layout with the elements such as legend, sources and overview map and then insert the map item that will be controlled by the Atlas.
 To generate an Atlas:

 1. Click on the Atlas Settings icon in the Atlas Toolbar
 2. In the new window, activate the __Generate an Atlas__ option